nre-learning/antidote/docs/platform/curricula/lessons/images.rst

   make docker

 All of the steps needed to build this image must be done automatically using that command.
 In addition, the ``TARGET_VERSION`` environment variable must be used by your Makefile to tag your image.
-This mustd efault to ``latest``, but can be overridden by our build process, by calling the Makefile like so:
+This must default to ``latest``, but can be overridden by our build process, by calling the Makefile like so:

 ..
 CODE::